Informfully/Challenges/newsimages25/images/README.md

 # NewsImages Submission Overview

-The file 'news_arciels.csv' contains a list of all articles featured in the challenge (a total of 8,450 articles, can be shared upon request).
+The file 'news_articles.csv' contains a list of all articles featured in the challenge (a total of 8,450, available upon request).
 The files 'subtask_1.csv' and 'subtask_2.csv' (see the corresponding subfolders 'subtask_1' and 'subtask_2') list the relevant article IDs that were part of the online survey (a total of 50 articles from among the 8,450 overall articles).

-Please note that only the image submissions from the online user study are shared in this repository (30 images for subtask 1 and 20 for subtask 2).
+Note that only the image submissions from the online user study are shared in this repository (30 images for subtask 1 and 20 for subtask 2).
 The complete archive of all images (>200K) can be downloaded separately from the [file server](https://seafile.ifi.uzh.ch/d/1f14d6d4306340e082d6) and structured as follows:

 * **SMALL_GROUPED_BY_ARTICLE**: 30 articles, with 39 images each (group submissions for the small subtask 1, all featured in the online evaluation).